biomedia-mira/stochastic_segmentation_networks/README.md

 Results are saved to disk, so a second run of the same script takes only seconds.
 Note that most of the time is being used in computing the generalised energy distance and sample diversity and not in sampling.

-By default vector image thumbs are generated from which you can create your own figures (with Inkscape for example).
+By default vector image thumbs are generated from which you can create figures (with Inkscape for example).
 Set `--make--thumbs 0` if don't wish to overwrite your images or save time.
 You will need to pass `--is-deterministic 1` if you wish to evaluate the benchmark model.
 If you pass `--detailed 1` with the deterministic model it will generate samples from the independent categorical distributions at the end of the network to illustrate why this is not ideal.
 It will also calculate the sample diversity generalised energy distance for the single deterministic prediction.
-If you pass `--detailed 1` with stochastic models it will also generate sample vector images varying the temperature for each class.
+If you pass `--detailed 1` with stochastic models, it will also generate sample vector images varying the temperature for each class.
 See paper for examples.
 Note that passing `--detailed 1` significantly increases evaluation times.

 #### Sampling
 The evaluation script is slow because the generalised energy distance and sample diversity computations are pairwise.
-If you just want to generate samples without evaluation run
+If you just want to generate samples without evaluation run:

     python evaluation/generate_samples.py --path-to-prediction-csv jobs/rank_10_mc_20_patch_110/test/predictions/prediction.csv --num-samples 10